alexeskenazi/cpu-branch-predictors/README.md

 ## Overview

-This project aims to measure the effectiveness of several branch direction predictors on a number of traces of conditional branch instructions.
+This project aims to measure the effectiveness of several branch direction predictors on several traces of conditional branch instructions.
 Each trace contains a large number of branch instructions.
 Each line in the trace contains the following information for each branch: the program counter (expressed as a word address), the actual outcome of the branch.
 Several trace files are provided for evaluating your predictor designs.

 Predictors Implemented